 Lighted Santa Parade

 The anticipation of the most magical time of the year is felt downtown during the annual Lighted Santa Parade.
 Following the parade, bundled residents gather in Pioneer Park with cookies and hot cocoa for the lighting of the Community Tree.
-The Santa Parade is our only after-dark parade, and the bright and multi-colored festive lights on every float lead up to the final float carrying the jolly old elf himself on one of Puyallup’s shiny fire engines.
+The Santa Parade is our only after-dark parade, and the bright and multi-colored festive lights on every float leading up to the grand finale: the jolly old elf himself (and Mrs. Claus, too!) riding on a shiny fire engine.